E2E Spoken Entity Extraction for Virtual Agents: Conclusions

 \section{Conclusions}

 In this paper we show high-quality spoken entities can be extracted directly from speech by fine-tuning E2E ASR systems.
 The proposed 1-step model may not be influenced by ASR mistakes while carrying the critical token sequence to the final entity extraction phase.
-We believe our results can further improve using auto-regressive loss functions.
+We didn't do hyper-parameter search for the models, due to GPU limitations.

 For complete automation of prompts in customer calls a system also needs to extract intent for samples (10-15\%) with no entities in it.
-Our early experiments suggest this can be done by mixing intent labelled data along with entity extraction data.
+Our early experiments suggest this can be done by mixing intent labelled data (intent label used as single vocab token) or transcriptions of samples with no entities along with entity extraction data.
 This leads to minor loss in performance for each entity.
-We believe the fact that our system can learn to ignore speech patterns and only transcribe entity relevant tokens opens venue to extract other forms of structured information directly from speech.